Will Wood: Releases

 In 2019, a crowdfunding campaign began for The Normal Album, which offered invitations to record gang vocals for the album in exchange for support, among other benefits.
 It raised $27,631 and was released in 2020 under his name.
-Following the release of The Normal Album, Wood began to attract a more significant fanbase, due in part to the unintended "viral" success of the track "I/Me/Myself," which resulted in significant challenges to the artist, on which Wood later remarked, "There was an entire tour where kids who found me because of a viral clip came expecting a pop-rock act and were yelling stuff at me and each other the entire set, which obviously made doing what I do impossible."
+Following the release of The Normal Album, Wood began to attract a more significant fanbase due in part to the unintended "viral" success of the track "I/Me/Myself," which resulted in significant challenges to Wood.
+He later remarked, "There was an entire tour where kids who found me because of a viral clip came expecting a pop-rock act and were yelling stuff at me and each other the entire set, which obviously made doing what I do impossible."

 In 2021, Will Wood worked on the soundtrack for the fictional horror/comedy podcast Camp Here And There.
 A "Campfire Songs Edition" of the soundtrack, with lyrical versions of three of the initially instrumental tracks, was released in 2022.

 His 2022 release "In case I make it," was crowdfunded on Indiegogo in October 2021.
-Wood has described the collection of songs as being his most personal yet, saying: “I've always tried to consistently re-invent myself as an artist, I think.
-But this time is different, because for lack of a less dramatic phrase… I've reinvented myself as a person.
-I couldn’t be more different than I was even a year or two ago."
+Wood has described the collection of songs as being his most personal yet, saying: "I've always tried to consistently re-invent myself as an artist, I think.
+But this time is different, because for lack of a less dramatic phrase...
+I've reinvented myself as a person.
+I couldn't be more different than I was even a year or two ago."

 Six singles from "In case I make it," were released prior to the album's full release.
 In September 2021, prior to the crowdfunding of the album, Wood released the single entitled "Sex, Drugs, Rock 'n' Roll", which would later appear on the album.
 On June 10, Wood released the single "You Liked This (Okay, Computer!)", a black comedy track about social media platforms with spoken word by Bev Standing.
-It pastiches the Radiohead track "Fitter Happier" from their 1997 album OK Computer.
+It imitates the Radiohead track "Fitter Happier" from their 1997 album OK Computer.
 Other singles included "Tomcat Disposables", "Cicada Days", "Euthanasia", and "White Noise", all of which were accompanied by music videos co-created by Wood.
 On July 29, the full album was released to positive reviews.

 On August 19, 2022, Wood was featured on singer-songwriter Shayfer James' single "Ferryman", which would later appear on the latter's third studio album Shipwreck (2023).
 On September 1, Human Zoo released "Wealth & Hellness" featuring Wood, a single for the former's second studio album of the same name (2022).